Dyslexia - A different perspective: My experiences teaching children with dyslexia.

 How I teach my dyslexic students - Part 1

-Many children find learning to read in English easy but not so a dyslexic.
+Many children find learning to read in English easy but not so dyslexic.
 Dyslexia is a learning style with strengths and weaknesses.
-With timely intervention and effective instruction dyslexics can learn at a rapid rate and can even do exceptionally well in school.
+With timely intervention and effective instruction, dyslexics can learn at a rapid rate and can even do exceptionally well in school.
+Some of the characteristics of dyslexic children are:

 How to help build a dyslexic child’s self esteem